Shorley Wall

-The Shorley Wall EP was the second release by Ooberman, following the Sugar Bum single, and was the first release that gained the band attention from the press and music fans.
+The Shorley Wall EP is an album by Ooberman, following the Sugar Bum single, and was the first release that gained the band attention from the press and music fans.
 It was named as the single of the year for 1998 by The Times.

 The EP's title track was re-recorded for the band's debut album The Magic Treehouse, and released as a single.
 Two of the other tracks were later featured on Hey Petrunko plus....